olin-build/abe-web/README.md

 Changes should be reflected in your browser every time you save a file (except, it seems, CSS files, which require a manual refresh), but it may take a couple seconds for Webpack to recompile everything.

+**Note**: When developing, `index.html` is served using `webpack-dev-server`.
+You can change the URL of your ABE instance (and we implore you to please set up a dev instance when testing something new) in `index.html`.
+When deploying (on Heroku, for instance), `server.js` will run and serve the contents of `index.html.js`, which allows environment variables to be set to specify the path to your ABE instance.